influxdata/docs-v2/content/v2.0/reference/glossary.md

 ### input plugin

-Input plugins actively gather metrics and deliver them to the core agent, where aggregator, processor, and output plugins can operate on the metrics.
+Telegraf input plugins actively gather metrics and deliver them to the core agent, where aggregator, processor, and output plugins can operate on the metrics.
 In order to activate an input plugin, it needs to be enabled and configured in Telegraf's configuration file.

 Related entries: [aggregator plugin](/telegraf/v1.10/concepts/glossary/#aggregator-plugin), [collection interval](/telegraf/v1.10/concepts/glossary/#collection-interval), [output plugin](/telegraf/v1.10/concepts/glossary/#output-plugin), [processor plugin](/telegraf/v1.10/concepts/glossary/#processor-plugin)